Requirements for Certificates, Degrees and University Transfer

 Six UC's offer a Transfer Admissions Guarantee (TAG) program with California Community Colleges to encourage students to transfer to a UC.
 The TAG program has specific major preparation, unit, GPA, and Math and English requirements to participate.
 Visit the UC TAG website to learn more, meet with a VVC Counselor, or stop by the Transfer Center.

-Transferring to the California State University (CSU)
+Transferring to the California State University (CSU) System

 Transferring as an Upper-Division Transfer (UDT) Student

-CSU Associate Degree for Transfer (ADT)
+CSU Associate Degrees for Transfer (ADT)

-Transferring as a Lower-Division Transfer Student (LDT) - Fewer Than 60 Transferable Units
+Transferring as a Lower-Division Transfer (LDT) Student

 Transferring to Private/Independent or Out-of-State Colleges and Universities